Campaigners will gather outside the Maudsley Hospital to demand a 24-hour “place of sanctuary” for mental health patients is opened.

-Speaking to the News, SPAG health spokesperson Tom White also highlighted the recent case of a sixteen-year-old girl from Southwark with mental health issues who was taken to a hospital in Manchester because there weren’t any beds available in the area.
+Speaking to the News, Tom White, health spokesperson for Southwark Pensioners’ Action Group (SPAG), which organised the demonstration, also highlighted the recent case of a sixteen-year-old girl from Southwark with mental health issues who was taken to a hospital in Manchester because there weren’t any beds available in the area.

 - Opening of emergency ‘place of safety’ for mental health patients at Maudsley Hospital stalled for talks

 - Man in critical condition after being stabbed in broad daylight in Bermondsey